sitefeng/Space7/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).

 The game will be made available for iPhone 5, 5S, and 5th Gen iPod

+Currently, the temporary release date for version 1.0 of the game is set to be December 5th, 2013.
+Stay tuned.

 ##Goal